-1. Leave the uniform behind Unless you are reporting to training or are required by your commander to travel in uniform there is no reason why you should be wearing one.
+Unless you are reporting to training or are required by your commander to travel in uniform there is no reason why you should be wearing one.
 Uniforms give the enemy everything they need to determine who you are (name tape), where you are from (unit patch and where you are headed to/coming from), what branch of service you are in, specialty schools you have attended, and rank.
 Based on these pieces of information anyone could start to develop a very comprehensive packet on you to use later down the road.
-In addition in the event that your airline/bus/train etc is taken over you will be the first one targeted (check out flight TWA 847 where a sailor was tortured and murdered during an aircraft hijacking.)
-The bottom line is that you gain nothing from wearing your uniform other than a maybe a little recognition or a free drink at the airport bar.
-However what you do lose is your identity or ability to rise to the occasion if a terrorist situation were to present itself.
-Best rule of practice is be the sleeper and keep your military/contracting affiliation to yourself.
+In addition in the event that your airline/bus/train etc is taken over, you will be the first one targeted (check out flight TWA 847 where a sailor was tortured and murdered during an aircraft hijacking.)
+The bottom line is that you gain nothing from wearing your uniform other than maybe a little recognition or a free drink at the airport bar.
+However, what you do lose is your identity or ability to rise to the occasion if a terrorist situation were to present itself.
+The best rule of practice is to be the sleeper and keep your military/contracting affiliation to yourself.

-2. Lose the tell tale pieces of military gear Leaving the uniform at home is the first step of many in helping to lower your overall profile.
+Leaving the uniform at home is the first step of many in helping to lower your overall profile.
 Chances are your hair, posture and general way of interacting in public will tell others that you are in the military.
-However things like molle laden backpacks, your basic training t-shirt, visible tattoos, Oakley glasses, suunto watches and dangling dog tags are a for sure giveaway.
-By simply bringing a civilian bag, wearing a button down shirt and not saying hooah after every sentence you will greatly reduce your signature and just come across as a very confident, young professional.
+However, things like molle-laden backpacks, your basic training t-shirt, visible tattoos, Oakley glasses, Suunto watches, and dangling dog tags are a for-sure giveaway.
+By simply bringing a civilian bag, wearing a buttondown shirt, and not saying hooah after every sentence you will greatly reduce your signature and just come across as a very confident, young professional.
 Again by bringing your backpack with every unit you have ever been in and every school you have ever attended sewn on the side you gain absolutely nothing other than showing everyone around you that you have no idea how to be humble about what you do for a living.

-3. Always travel in cabs that look like other cabs.
-I know this sounds like common sense but you would be surprised how many people get rolled up or at least just ripped off because they thought the cab with three wheels and an off colored door looked “honest.”
+I know this sounds like common sense but you would be surprised how many people get rolled up or at least just ripped off because they thought the cab with three wheels and an off-colored door looked “honest.”
 Before getting into the cab tell them your destination and be sure to negotiate your price and come to a solid agreement.
-Even cabs that have meters in them will rig it so you get charged 5 times as much than the locals.
-(In Argentina I got into a cab and the cab driver hit the meter so that we were charge $5 a block.
+Even cabs that have meters in them will rig it so you get charged 5 times as much as the locals.
+(In Argentina I got into a cab and the cab driver hit the meter so that we were charged $5 a block.
 It took us two blocks to realize it and it turned into an argument that could have spun out of control quickly.)

-7. Avoid confrontation at all costs Your vacation to Mexico is no time to prove to the world how awesome of a fighter you are.
+Your vacation to Mexico is no time to prove to the world how awesome of a fighter you are.
 The local police will almost always take the side of the locals and if you wind up in jail you will have a whole new set of problems to worry about.
-The best option if you get burned, ripped off or in an altercation is to take a breath, eat the cost as a loss and move on.
-Never ever ever should you result to violence as 100% of the time it will end poorly for you.
+The best option if you get burned, ripped off, or in an altercation is to take a breath, eat the cost as a loss and move on.
+Never ever should you result in violence as 100% of the time it will end poorly for you.

-8. If the local girl seems too good to be true than she is Just because you came to a new country doesn’t mean you are all of the sudden good looking.
-Guys are suckers for hot women and will lose everything because they think they just landed their future ex wife.
-In Hungary a common practice is for girls to take guys to a bar of the lady’s choice and have the guy order a drink for them.
-The drink ends up costing the guy $200 and after he has ordered 3-4 and wants to take the girl home he is all of the sudden presented with the bill and the option to pay or get a one night stand with a 280lb Serbian gorilla name Dimitri.
+Just because you came to a new country doesn’t mean you are all of a sudden good-looking.
+Guys are suckers for hot women and will lose everything because they think they just landed their future ex-wife.
+In Hungary, a common practice is for girls to take guys to a bar of the lady’s choice and have the guy order a drink for them.
+The drink ends up costing the guy $200 and after he has ordered 3-4 and wants to take the girl home he is all of the sudden presented with the bill and the option to pay or get a one-night stand with a 280lb Serbian gorilla name Dimitri.
 The bottom line is girls can be alluring and will most often lead to trouble in the end.